Lidocaine may speed up anesthesia recovery in laparoscopic surgery

 Summary

-This study tests whether giving lidocaine through an IV can help patients fall asleep faster and wake up more quickly after laparoscopic gallbladder or gynecologic surgery.
-About 150 adults will be randomly assigned to receive a single dose, a continuous infusion, or a placebo.
-Researchers will monitor brain activity and measure how much anesthetic is needed, aiming to improve safety and recovery.
+This study tests whether giving lidocaine through a vein can help patients fall asleep faster and wake up sooner after laparoscopic gallbladder or gynecologic surgery.
+About 150 adults will be randomly assigned to receive a single dose, a continuous infusion, or a placebo, alongside standard anesthesia.
+Researchers will monitor brain activity to see if lidocaine reduces the amount of anesthetic needed and shortens recovery time, aiming to improve safety and comfort.

 Disclaimer